 Mr. David Davis

-I currently teach all Biology and Biology Enrichment.
+I currently teach all Biology, Honors Biology, and Biology Accelerated Learning..

 BIOLOGY COURSE SYLLABUS

 Biology is devoted to the study of living things and their processes.
 Throughout the year this course provides opportunities for students to develop scientific process skills, laboratory techniques, and an understanding of the fundamental principles of living organisms.
 Students will explore biological science as a process, cell structure and function, genetics and heredity, evolution and classification, diversity of living organisms and their ecological roles, and an introduction to animal structure and function.
 A mid-semester and end of course exam will be administered in December and May respectively, each exam will cover all information that has been covered during that semester.

 - To teach students practical scientific skills, which they can use to investigate, study and explain the world around them.